Net-burst/SDET-interview/Readme.md

 ### General QA
 - Testing pyramid
 - Test documentation
-- When should automation start?
 - Functional vs integration vs e2e tests
 - What's easier to test: monolithic application or microservices?
 - Who should be responsible for quality?
 - Who should test?
+- When should automation start?
 - Shift left/right

 ### Test design
-- Input field 0 - 10 (inclusive).
+- Provide test cases for application with an input field that accepts 0 - 10 numbers (inclusive).
 Decimals are allowed and will be rounded to the whole number using mathematical rounding.
+Application saves Integer in the DB.

 ### Computer science
 - OOP (4 principles, basic use cases)